Special Events | Fall 2024

 FOOD FOR FÊTES

 Burrata boards, hummus or polenta boards, and seafood displays are trending.
-A new take on this trend is popping up in the form of caviar displays (turn to page 34 in the adjoining Catersource issue for more on caviar).
+A new take on this trend is popping up in the form of caviar displays.
 All types of bread and brunch boards are popular as well.
 Other spreads we’ve seen pop up:

 • Candy table • Pickle board • Antipasti board • BBQ table